Faculty Home » Faculty » Conservatory » Maevon Gumble

 Professional Bio

-As a board-certified music therapist, licensed professional counselor, singer/songwriter and voice teacher, Maevon Gumble’s work centers on the intersections of gender, sexuality, identity, voice, embodiment, trauma and mental health.
-They completed both their bachelor’s (2016) and master’s (2019) degrees in music therapy and gender studies at Slippery Rock University, and are working on a doctorate in vocal pedagogy at Shenandoah University.
+Maevon Gumble is a board-certified music therapist and licensed professional counselor whose work centers on the intersections of gender, sexuality, identity, voice, embodiment, trauma and mental health.
+They completed a Bachelor of Music in Music Therapy with a Gender Studies minor (2016) and a Master of Music Therapy with a Counseling Endorsement (2019) at Slippery Rock University (Pennsylvania), and are a Doctor of Musical Arts in Pedagogy (Voice) candidate at Shenandoah University.
 As a co-developer of the Liberatory Music Therapy Model of Gender Affirming Voicework, they co-created the first training program of its kind to support music therapists in learning how to facilitate this work.
-Gumble has published and presented nationally on topics related to gender affirming voicework, vocal pedagogy and queering music therapy practice and serves as an article editor for Voices: A World Forum for Music Therapy.
+In 2021, Gumble was awarded the Benedikte Scheiby Innovative Spirit Award by the Mid-Atlantic Region of the American Music Therapy Association, specifically for their accomplishments, passion and dedication to the individuals they work alongside.
+Gumble has published and presented regionally and nationally on topics related to gender affirming voicework, vocal pedagogy and queering music therapy practice and serves on the editorial team for Voices: A World Forum for Music Therapy, a journal that invites interdisciplinary and global dialogue about music, health and social change with a focus on inclusiveness, socio-cultural awareness and social justice.
+Their current research interests center on perceptual listening competency development for music therapists learning how to facilitate gender affirming voicework.

 It is a great joy to transition into the visiting faculty position, having already been a part of Shenandoah’s music therapy community as a graduate assistant.
 I’m eager to contribute to the program’s continued growth and excellence and look forward to the academic year ahead.”